OpenVINO Plugin for Unity Tutorial Pt. 2

 Create a New Visual Studio Project

-Open Visual Studio and select Create a new project.
+Open Visual Studio and select Create a new project

-In the next window, we’ll name the new project OpenVINO_Plugin.
-Take note of the Location the project will be saved to and click Create.
+.
 The default location can be replaced, but we will need to access the project folder to get the generated DLL file.

 Configure Project